MeganBeckett/rstudio_instructor_exam/README.md

 1. Log in/sign up to RStudio Cloud beforehand by following this invitation link [here](https://rstudio.cloud/spaces/46273/join?access_code=RV6EgpKyx7xDCNFKiUuESaxV48VvxUioUmoNOwtI).
 2. Click on "Join space".
 3. Click on "Projects" in the top menu bar.
-4. Click on "Start" underneath "Databases in R.
+4. Click on "Start" underneath "Databases in R".
 5. This will open up the project as an assignment on RStudio Cloud.
-This is your version so don't be scared to play around.
+This is your version so don't be scared to play around!

 ### Attribution